finbourne/lusid-sdk-csharp/sdk/docs/ConventionsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<ConventionsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<ConventionsApi>();
             var upsertCdsFlowConventionsRequest = new UpsertCdsFlowConventionsRequest(); // UpsertCdsFlowConventionsRequest | The CDS Flow Conventions to update or insert

             try
             {
+                // uncomment the below to set overrides at the request level
+                // UpsertSingleStructuredDataResponse result = apiInstance.UpsertCdsFlowConventions(upsertCdsFlowConventionsRequest, opts: opts);

                 // [BETA] UpsertCdsFlowConventions: Upsert a set of CDS Flow Conventions.
 This creates or updates the data in Lusid.
                 UpsertSingleStructuredDataResponse result = apiInstance.UpsertCdsFlowConventions(upsertCdsFlowConventionsRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));